forem/forem/CONTRIBUTING.md

 core contributors will likely do a review of the code accepting it or giving feedback.

-If feedback or suggestions are provided, any following modifications on your part should happen in separate commits added to the existing ones.
+If feedback or suggestions are provided, any changes on your part should happen in separate commits added to the existing ones.

 Force pushing, though understandable for reasons of wanting to keep the history clean, has some drawbacks: